aspose-slides/Aspose.Slides-API-References/content/cpp/english/system/arraysegment/_index.md

 ---
 title: ArraySegment
 second_title: Aspose.Slides for C++ API Reference
 description: "Represents a segment of the one-dimensional array.
-Objects of this class should only be allocated using System::MakeObject() function.
-Never create instance of this type on stack or using operator new, as it will result in runtime errors and/or assertion faults.
-Always wrap this class into System::SmartPtr pointer and use this pointer to pass it to functions as argument."
+This type should be allocated on stack and passed to functions by value or by reference.
+Never use System::SmartPtr class to manage objects of this type."
 type: docs
 weight: 27
 url: /system/arraysegment/